Christopher Eubanks: 2024: Hall of Fame Open semifinal, Olympics debut

 Eubanks made it through to the quarterfinals at the Halle Open with wins over Pedro Martínez. and defending champion Alexander Bublik.
 He lost in the quarterfinals to Zhang Zhizhen despite serving for the match at 5-3 in the third set.

 At the 2024 Hall of Fame Open, Eubanks reached the semifinals, defeating Ethan Quinn and Aleksandar Vukic before losing to eventual champion Marcos Giron.

 2025: Houston quarterfinal and retirement

 At the U.S. Clay Court Championships, he recorded his second career clay court win and first in nearly seven years over Rinky Hijikata.
-He reached the quarterfinals after the retirement of Kei Nishikori in the second set..
+He reached the quarterfinals after the retirement of Kei Nishikori in the second set.
 Eubanks announced his retirement from professional tennis in November 2025.

 Broadcast career

+Eubanks is currently an on-air commentator and host with Tennis Channel.

-Eubanks works as a tennis analyst for ESPN.
-He conducted on-court interviews at the 2025 US Open Tennis Championships.
+Eubanks has experience as a tennis analyst for ESPN and TNT.
+He conducted on-court interviews at the 2025 and 2026 US Open Tennis Championships.